 Case Study - North West Surrey

 Surrey County Council was one of seven organisations from across North West Europe working on the EU funded RESTORE project.
 This aimed to develop a framework for the restoration of mineral sites after extraction, to provide benefits for biodiversity, habitats and local people.
-More information on the RESTORE project and the partners involved can be found on the RESTORE website.

 The RESTORE project established a number of demonstration sites and pilots to showcase what can be achieved through mineral restoration.
 This includes the North West Surrey study area where a restoration strategy and long-term vision for mineral workings was developed.